 Unlike the company’s articles of association, the shareholders agreement is a private contract.
 Crafting a legally binding shareholders agreement is not a simple and demands the attention of corporate lawyer.

-Why a business needs a shareholder agreement
+Why a business needs a shareholders agreement

 By creating a shareholders agreement, you take care of possible scenarios should problems occur down the line, so it’s obvious how important that is for a start-up moving into the next stage of the business lifecycle.